dynamsoft-docs/document-normalizer-docs-mobile/programming/ios/user-guide.md

 #### Initialize License

 Initialize the license first.
-It is suggested to initialize the license in `AppDelegate` file.
+It is suggested to initialize the license in the `AppDelegate` file.

 <div class="sample-code-prefix"></div>
 >- Objective-C